Dendro-X0/OpenDeploy-CLI/apps/docs/src/content/opendeploy/quickstart-cloudflare.md

 ```

 - Streams deploy and prints a final JSON summary with `final: true`.
-- Also prints a logs/dashboard URL if available.
+- Also prints a logs/dashboard/Inspect URL when available.

 Tip (Windows): Next on Pages is most reliable on Linux/CI or WSL; prefer the generated GitHub Actions workflow for repeatable builds.